Most local services are provided by one of the three councils which serve this area:

 Cemeteries and Closed Churchyards: the town council owns and maintains two cemeteries – Spring Road Cemetery and the Old Cemetery in Cemetery Road.
 We are also responsible for the closed churchyard at St Helen’s Church, East St Helen’s Street.
 Cemetery Chapels and Cemetery Lodge: the attractive gothic chapels and the gothic lodge were built in 1860.

-Christmas Lights: Our splendid display of Christmas lights are admired by many and are switched-on during the town’s Christmas Extravaganza – details of the Extravaganza can be found in the Town Calendar.
+Christmas lights: our splendid annual display of lights is admired by many and the display is switched-on during the town’s Christmas Extravaganza.
+Details of the Extravaganza can be found in the events calendar.

-County Hall Museum has had a £3m improvement project providing extra gallery space and room for activities, crafts, refreshments.
-The County Council run the county’s museum and heritage services but our County Hall Museum is managed by Abingdon-on-Thames Town Council.
+County Hall Museum: the County Council run the county’s museum and heritage services but our County Hall Museum is managed by Abingdon-on-Thames Town Council.

-Environmental Services: food hygiene, air and noise pollution matters and public sanitation issues are enforced by the District Council.
+Environmental Services: food hygiene, air and noise pollution matters and public sanitation issues are managed by the district council.

 Fairs: the Michaelmas Fair is run by Bob Wilson Entertainments Ltd on behalf of the town council.
 It is known to be the longest street fair in Europe and dates back to 1348.

-Guildhall: has an array of stunning historical rooms available for hire and weddings.
+Guildhall: an array of stunning historical rooms in the centre of Abingdon.